katlogic/darkscript/README.md

 Fully compatible with CoffeeScript.

-It's the base on [CoffeeScript](http://jashkenas.github.com/coffee-script/) and with some improvements.
+It's the base on [CoffeeScript](http://jashkenas.github.com/coffee-script/) and have some additional features.

 Additional Features
 ===================